-Some companies set up a separate website for visitors from each targeted country.
+Some companies set up separate websites for visitors from each targeted country.
 This is called a local country code top-level domain (ccTLD).
 A ccTLD for your users in Spain would look like this: website.es

-Pros of using ccTLDs: Dedicating a separate domain using a country code offers the most powerful country signal to search engines for international SEO.
+Pros of using ccTLDs: Dedicating a separate domain using a country code offers search engines the most powerful country signal for international SEO.
 It also tells website visitors that your brand is dedicated to its presence in that country.

 Cons: Maintaining separate websites for different countries can be expensive.
 Regarding international SEO, you’ll also have to build authority for each website separately.